 Jamaica reopened for Canadian tourists on June 15th!

-Jamaica is requiring all Canadian's visiting to first fill out an online Travel Authorization Card before they fly and they will be testing arrivals at the airport.
+Jamaica is requiring all Canadian's visiting to first fill out an online Travel Authorization Card before they fly and they may be tested upon arrival at the airport.

 Read more about what Jamaica is requesting from inbound Canadian tourists